1978 Lafayette Leopards football team

 The 1978 Lafayette Leopards football team was an American football team that represented Lafayette College as an independent during the 1978 NCAA Division I-AA football season.
 In their eighth year under head coach Neil Putnam, the Leopards compiled a 4–7 record.
 Jim Medes and Brian Musician were the team captains.

 This was the first year of competition for Division I-AA, later to be renamed the Football Championship Subdivision.
 Lafayette, along with its in-state rivals Bucknell and Lehigh, moved up to I-AA after having previously competed as independents in NCAA Division II.
 The Leopards' 1978 schedule included opponents from Division I-A, Division I-AA, Division II and Division III.

-Lafayette played its home games at Fisher Field on College Hill in Easton, Pennsylvania.
+Lafayette played home games at Fisher Field on College Hill in Easton, Pennsylvania.